 - Cognitive and interpersonal skills that include a high sociability with both students and staff and the ability to be self-reflective and nonjudgmental.

 - The ability to explicate the underlying beliefs and expectations in the Standards of Practice.

 - To encourage the awareness and need for self-regulation or containment, especially emotionally and behaviorally.

 - To reduce re-traumatization from touch and intimacy issues that frequently arise in students.

 - The ability to apply strategies for learning and to honor different learning styles; this includes equivalent demonstrations of learning when necessary.

 BCTA/NA Guidelines for Education

-As part of the application process, each applicant is expected to sign a letter of agreement to comply with the BCTA/NA guidelines for education in establishing his/her own training program.
-These guidelines are as follows:
+As part of the application process, each applicant entering a teacher training program with a BCTA/NA approved teacher, the applicant is required to submit a “Letter of Intent” to apprise the BCTA/NA of their intention and why they are interested in becoming a BCTA/NA approved teacher.
+Also, the applicant will sign a letter of agreement to comply with the BCTA/NA guidelines for education in establishing his/her own training program.

 1. Certification training consists of 700 hours, divided as follows: